ganrad/oci-ai-services/oci-ai-ad-uad/README.md

 - Training a model with a **Training** data set.
   The training data set should ideally not contain any anomalies.
 It should contain values that were collected when the monitoried system/asset was operating under normal conditions.
 It's ok to include data values that represent normal seasonal trends & other values that represent normal conditions.
 - Using the trained model to detect anomalies with an **Inference** data set.
-  The inference data set contains timestamped data values for a given signal typically collected by a sensor or software agent which is monitoring a target system/asset (Physical or Virtual) in real-time.
+  The inference data set contains timestamped data values for a given signal typically collected by a sensor or software agent which is monitoring a physical or virtual system/asset in real-time.

 With OCI Anomaly Detection Service, users can
 - Train univariate anomaly detection models using different types of univariate time series data (See Section 1 below)